michele-alessandrini/dtm-infracost/finops.md

 The following is an example (based on a real-case) on how to approach FinOps at design level.

-Let’s consider one of the most simple  architecture: write objects to an object storage.
+Let’s consider one of the most simple  architectures: write objects to an object storage.
 Let’s call our design *Simple Architecture* and let use Amazon S3 as storage service (the same reasoning can be applied to different cloud providers).

  - **Amazon S3**: the object storage service of Amazon Web Services.
 Through simple interfaces (i.e. GET, PUT), object storage-type of services like S3 allows users to store objects providing virtually no limits in how much you can store.